 “We don’t have a therapy clinic near us, so my daughter’s Children with Special Health Care Needs (CSHCN) caseworker helped us find therapists who come to our home, which is much better for my daughter anyway.”

 Here are some people you can talk to who might help you find resources for your child:

 And the internet is an important tool to learn more about your child’s disability or special health care needs.
 You can use it to look for doctors, therapists, or university or hospital research groups who study your child’s disability.
 Some parents have set up online support groups to give and get information and resources in different areas of Texas.
-You can find some on Facebook, on our regional pages or through Texas Parent to Parent.
+You can find some on Facebook, on our Service, Groups, and Events page or through Texas Parent to Parent.

 Whether they live in a small town or a big city, every child in Texas has the same right to a free and accessible public education.
 But that doesn’t mean that all schools have the same options.